-You can also make natural hand sanitizer with witch hazel by avoiding alcohol and it works as effective as alcohol.
+You can also make natural hand sanitizer with witch hazel by avoiding alcohol and it works as effectively as alcohol.
 Here is a video on how to make it.

 I hope this post answered all of your questions.
-Make your own hand sanitizer at home and keeping viruses off your hands.
+Make your own hand sanitizer at home and keep viruses off your hands.

 If you find this post useful or want to save it to try later, Please Pin it on the DIY board on your Pinterest.